2023 Most Popular Mathematics & Statistics Doctor's Degree Schools in New York

 Read full report on Mathematics & Statistics at The Graduate Center, CUNY

-With a ranking of #9, University at Albany did quite well on this year’s most popular schools for mathematics and statistics students working on their doctor’s degree.
+University at Albany landed the #9 spot in the 2023 rankings for the most popular doctor’s degree mathematics and statistics programs.
 UAlbany is a large public school located in the city of Albany.

 Full Mathematics & Statistics at University at Albany Report

-With a ranking of #9, Syracuse University did quite well on this year’s most popular schools for mathematics and statistics students working on their doctor’s degree.
-Syracuse is a very large private not-for-profit school located in the medium-sized city of Syracuse.
+Syracuse University landed the #9 spot in the 2023 rankings for the most popular doctor’s degree mathematics and statistics programs.
+Syracuse is a very large private not-for-profit school located in the city of Syracuse.

 Women make up 60% of the mathematics and statistics majors at the school.